Water cycle: Overall process

+The water cycle is powered by the energy emitted from the sun.
+There are several ways in which this is accomplished, one of the first ways is through evaporation where the energy from the sun heats the water in oceans, lakes, streams, rivers, seas, ponds, etc. and that water goes through a phase change to become a gas (water vapor) that goes up into the atmosphere.
+Two other ways that water gets into the atmosphere is through snow and ice sublimating into water vapor and through evapotranspiration which is water transpired from plants and evaporated from the soil.

+Clouds form because water molecules have a smaller molecular mass than the major gas components of the atmosphere (oxygen, O2; and nitrogen, N2); this smaller molecular mass leads to water having a lower density which drives the water molecules higher up in the atmosphere due to buoyancy.
+However, as altitude increases, air pressure decreases which causes a drop in temperature.
+The lower temperature forces the water vapor to go through another phase change, this time it forces it to condense into liquid water droplets which are supported by an updraft; if there is enough of these water droplets over a large area, it is considered a cloud.
+Condensation of the water vapour closer to the ground level is referred to as fog.

 Atmospheric circulation moves water vapor around the globe; cloud particles collide, grow, and fall out of the upper atmospheric layers as precipitation.
 Some precipitation falls as snow, hail, or sleet, and can accumulate in ice caps and glaciers, which can store frozen water for thousands of years.
 Most water falls as rain back into the ocean or onto land, where the water flows over the ground as surface runoff.
 A portion of this runoff enters rivers, with streamflow moving water towards the oceans.
 Runoff and water emerging from the ground (groundwater) may be stored as freshwater in lakes.
 Not all runoff flows into rivers; much of it soaks into the ground as infiltration.
 Some water infiltrates deep into the ground and replenishes aquifers, which can store freshwater for long periods of time.
 Some infiltration stays close to the land surface and can seep back into surface-water bodies (and the ocean) as groundwater discharge or be taken up by plants and transferred back to the atmosphere as water vapor by transpiration.
 Some groundwater finds openings in the land surface and emerges as freshwater springs.
 In river valleys and floodplains, there is often continuous water exchange between surface water and ground water in the hyporheic zone.
 Over time, the water returns to the ocean, to continue the water cycle.

 The ocean plays a key role in the water cycle.
 The ocean holds "97% of the total water on the planet; 78% of global precipitation occurs over the ocean, and it is the source of 86% of global evaporation".

-Physical processes

-The water cycle involves the following processes:
+Important physical processes within the water cycle include (in alphabetical order):